Architecture

 console.log('Current block:', blockNumber);Transactions

-- Deployment: Deploys new smart contracts to the network.
+- Deployment: Publishes a new smart contract to the network.

-- Interaction: Invokes methods on deployed smart contracts.
+- Interaction: Invokes a method on a deployed smart contract.

 Epochs